Inverse type II seesaw mechanism and its signature at the LHC and ILC: Inverse seesaw mechanisms

-where $m_D$, $M_N$ and $\mu$ are $3\times 3$ mass matrices.
-Without loss of generality, we consider that $\mu$ is diagonal, and suppose the following hierarchy , $\mu << m_D << M_N$.
-What makes the texture in Eq.~(\ref{ISSmatrix}) interesting from the phenomenological point of view is that after block diagonalization of $M_\nu$, we obtain, in a first approximation, the following effective neutrino mass matrix for the standard neutrinos:
+whose basis is $(\nu\,,\,N\,,\, S)$,with $m_D$, $M_N$ and $\mu$ being $3\times 3$ mass matrices.
+Without loss of generality, we consider that $\mu$ is diagonal, and suppose the following hierarchy , $\mu \ll m_D \ll M_N$.
+What makes the texture in Eq.~(\ref{ISSmatrix}) interesting from the phenomenological point of view is that after block diagonalization of $M_\nu$, we obtain, in a first approximation, the following effective neutrino mass matrix for the standard neutrinos\cite{rodehojam}: